University of Florida College of Medicine: Rankings

-U.S. News & World Report ranked the College of Medicine 36th out of 122 research-intensive medical schools in the U.S. in 2021.

-The university's teaching hospital, UF Health Shands Hospital, is nationally ranked in 5 specialties.
+The university's teaching hospital, UF Health Shands Hospital, is nationally ranked in 7 adult specialties and 3 pediatric specialties.

-The ARWU ranked UF's College of Medicine 51st among schools of medicine across the globe in 2012.

 In December 2018 Expertscape recognized it as #4 in the world for expertise in Diabetes Mellitus Type 1.
+In 2023, the college was recognized as the world’s top-ranked institution for published gene therapy research.

 The University of Florida College of Medicine was awarded $372.6 million in annual research expenditures in sponsored research for 2024.

 Admissions

 Admission to the University of Florida College of Medicine is considered to be highly competitive.
 For the M.D. class of 2015, 136 students enrolled out of 2,853 applicants.
 The class' undergraduate average GPA was 3.75, while the average MCAT was 31.06.